History menu >

 it's worth reading, and you should be able to find a copy on the

 Liss Llewellyn Fine

 Art website.
-She was author of 'Silhouette of Malvern' published in
+Catherine was author of 'Silhouette of Malvern' published in

 1953, a lovely little book, which inspired us to explore the history and